X-XENDROME-X/Realm-Warriors/README.md

 6. [How to Play](#how-to-play)

 ## Introduction
-Realm Warriors is an exciting action role-playing game that allows players to immerse themselves in a fantasy world filled with powerful heroes.
-In this game, you can create your guild of heroes, each with unique abilities and skills.
-The heroes can either be mages, magicians capable of casting powerful spells, or fighters, skilled ranged or melee combatants.
+Realm Warriors is an exciting battle statistics simulator that allows you to analyze powerful heroes in a fantasy world.
+Create and manage your guild of heroes, each with unique abilities and skills.
+The heroes can be mages, magicians with potent spells, fighters, and skilled ranged or melee combatants.

 ## Features
-- Create and manage your guild of heroes.
-- Choose from a variety of heroes, including mages and fighters, each with their own characteristics.
-- Calculate combat points for your heroes based on their stats and equipment.
+- Calculate and analyze combat points for your heroes based on their stats and equipment.
 - Check how many heroes in your guild have combat points above a specific threshold.
-- Engage in thrilling battles and explore an enchanting fantasy world.
-- Equip heroes with powerful weapons to enhance their abilities.
-- Enjoy a user-friendly menu-driven interface for easy gameplay.
+- Explore the combat power of mages with mana-boosted abilities and fighters with armour and attack prowess.

 ## Getting Started
 Follow these simple steps to get started with Realm Warriors:

 1. Clone the repository to your local machine using `git clone`.
 2. Compile the Java code using a Java compiler, e.g., `javac Assignment5.java`.
-3. Run the game using `java Assignment5`.
+3. Run the game using `Java Assignment5`.
 4. Follow the on-screen instructions to play the game and manage your guild of heroes.

 ## Gameplay